richardlzluo/Courseware-Agent/README.md

 ## Contact 📬

-For any questions or feedback, feel free to reach out via the issues section, directly contact me on Telegram, or email me at [lizhaoluo@cmail.carleton.ca](mailto:lizhaoluo@cmail.carleton.ca).
+For any questions or feedback, feel free to reach out via the issues section, email me at [lizhaoluo@cmail.carleton.ca](mailto:lizhaoluo@cmail.carleton.ca).